smoralb/smoralb/README.md

 I'm Sergio.
 I'm an Android Developer who is passionate about creating technology

-🔭 I’m currently working at Openbank
+🔭 I’m currently working on https://github.com/smoralb/BaseApplication

 👯 I’m looking to collaborate on Android (Kotlin) projects.